angelanavarrog/Michelin-Star-Restaurants-debunking-myths/README.md

 ## Context

 We often hear that Michelin-starred restaurants are not affordable for everyone.
+That booking a table there is mission impossible.
+Another myth is the size of portions: not enough.

+Some of these myths have been altered because of covid-driven changes.

+In this project is going to be proved the veracity or the untruth of other myths.

 ## Objective